-- The MWMO will not hold any in-person public events from now through June 1, 2021.
+- The MWMO will not hold any in-person public events until further notice.

 - MWMO staff who work in the field or enter the MWMO building will follow the guidelines and procedures laid out in the MWMO’s COVID-19 Preparedness Plan.

 - Whenever possible, the MWMO will move scheduled public events to online or phone-based platforms.

 - MWMO Board of Commissioners meetings will be held online, and will follow all applicable laws related to public meetings and data practices.
 Information on accessing the meetings will be advertised on the MWMO’s website.

 - The MWMO will also develop a preparedness plan to facilitate a safe reopening of its facilities to all MWMO staff, partners and the public.
 The plan will be posted publicly before MWMO facilities are reopened.

 For updated information on the Coronavirus Disease 2019 (COVID-19) outbreak, including illness prevention tips and public health response, please visit the following websites: